Rowthiram

 Upon release, it opened to mixed reviews due to the weak storyline.
-However, the performances of Jiiva and Shriya received high praise from the critics and audience, alike.
+However, the performances of Jiiva and Saran received praise from the critics and audience, alike.
 After a few days of the theatrical release, the ending of the film was changed, as per the response of the audience, to a positive one.
+Saran received an ITFA award in the best actress category.